-Please note that right to work checks were temporarily adjusted in line with government advice due to coronavirus (COVID-19).
-These arrangements cease on 16 May 2021.
+Please note that right to work checks have been temporarily adjusted in line with government advice due to coronavirus (COVID-19).
+These arrangements cease on 5 April 2022.

 Whilst digital copies of right to work documentation can temporarily be accepted until this date, the successful candidate should also be asked to present the original documentation on their first day at work.